 The Trussell Trust oversee a vast nationwide network of food banks across Britain, with a mission to Stop UK Hunger.
-Research estimates demand for their services will be 61% higher this winter, equating to distribution of six emergency food parcels every minute around the country!
+They are sadly anticipating their busiest winter yet, with an expected 7,000 emergency parcels needed on average per day.

 What To Collect In Your Reverse Advent Calendar

 Of course the best way to decide what to include is to reach out to your chosen charity or food bank and ask what they need.

 Generally any contributions of brand new, sealed long life products are appreciated.
 So it could be a great way to clear out the kitchen cupboards ahead of the festivities (as long as products are in date!).

 We’ve created a free printable poster with 24 commonly-requested items which you can print out and pop on your fridge door.
 However below are a few ideas to get your started.